Native American child and family - ICWA Protection

 Placement Preferences

-Mandates specific placement orders: first with extended family, second with other tribal members, and third with other Indian families, before non-native placement is considered.
+Mandates specific placement orders: first with extended family, second with other tribal members, third with other Indian families — before non-Native placement is considered.

 Tribal Jurisdiction

-Recognizes that tribal courts are the appropriate forum for determining the welfare of tribal children, often allowing cases to transfer from state to tribal court.
+Recognizes tribal courts as the appropriate forum for determining the welfare of tribal children, often allowing cases to transfer from state to tribal court.

 Higher Proof for Termination